Major159/rpg_rules/README.md

 ## Declaring a new game session

 1. Declaring the next session is the responsibility of the person who provides the next location of the game.
-1. Declaring the next session must be done before the double of the *notification time*, even if the day and time is agreed to repeat.
+1. Declaring the next session must be done before *declaration time*, even if the day and time is agreed to repeat.
 This is to make sure everyone is aware that there will be a game session indeed.
 1. The declaration of a new game session must contain:
   1. the day of the game
   1. the starting time, in 24 hour format